JuliaLang/www.julialang.org/jsoc/gsoc/turing.md

 **Project length:** 350 hrs

 **Description:**
 Adding [approximate inference](https://github.com/JuliaGaussianProcesses/JuliaGaussianProcesses.github.io/discussions/5#discussioncomment-1627101) methods for non-Gaussian likelihoods which are available in other GP packages but not yet within JuliaGPs.
-The project would start by determining which approximate inference method(s) to implement---there’s lots to do, and we’re happy to work with a contributor on whichever method they are most interested in, or to suggest one if they have no strong preference.
+The project would start by determining which approximate inference method(s) to implement - there’s lots to do, and we’re happy to work with a contributor on whichever method they are most interested in, or to suggest one if they have no strong preference.

 ## GPU integration in the JuliaGPs ecosystem